pga2rn/simple-sqlite3-orm/README.md

 ## Basic usage

+This chapter only shows very basic(thus simple) usage of CRUD operations, there are also many extra APIs available for advanced use cases.

 `simple-sqlite3-orm` applies docstrings to most of the APIs, you can always refer to docstrings for help and more information.
-Also, this chapter only shows usage of baisc CRUD operations, there are also many extra APIs available for advanced use cases.

-For a more complicated example, see[sample_db](tests/sample_db).

 ### Define your table as code